CiscoDevNet/ansible-aci/docs/docsite/rst/dev_guide.rst

 ****************************
 This is a brief walk-through of how to create new Cisco ACI modules for Ansible.

-For more information about Cisco ACI, look at the :ref:`Cisco ACI user guide <aci_guide>`.
+For more information about Cisco ACI, look at the :ref:`Cisco ACI user guide <ansible_collections.cisco.aci.docsite.scenario_guide>`.

 What's covered in this section: